-WIG's charitable purpose is to improve mutual understanding, learning and constructive cooperation between government, industry and the not-for-profit sector.
+WIG's charitable purpose is to improve mutual understanding, learning, constructive cooperation and collaboration between government, industry and the not-for-profit sector.

 Our members are top FTSE companies and professional services organisations, Whitehall departments, devolved governments, government agencies and local authorities, along with a number of charities and universities.